koinu/ubuntu-zulu-8.docker/README.md

 ### Uses `C.UTF-8` Locale

-The `LOCALE` environment variable is set to `C.UTF-8`, which ensures the use of UTF-8 encoding _without_ otherwise deviating from POSIX behavior.
+The `LANG` environment variable is set to `C.UTF-8`, which ensures the use of UTF-8 encoding _without_ otherwise deviating from POSIX behavior.

-### Includes unlimited cryptography policy
+### Configures unlimited cryptography policy

 No more connection failures due to third party servers forcing the use of strong key lengths.